frxncismor/custom-group-import-sorter/README.md

 ]
 ```

 > [!NOTE]
-> Any library that doesn't exists in the groups will be sorted at the top
+> Any library that doesn't exists in the groups will be sorted at the top.

+> [!WARNING]
+> Only select your imports or any other code selected will be removed.

 ## How to Use - Execution
 - Select the desired ones.